 4. Unsubscribe from everything you can

 Gmail has a built-in unsubscribe feature to quickly get yourself off newsletter and notification lists you don’t want to be on.
-You should see an Unsubscribe link up in the header of any compatible message.
-Essentially, Gmail is just scanning messages for “unsubscribe” links and making them easier for you to find right up at the top.
+You should see an Unsubscribe link in the header of any compatible message.
+Essentially, Gmail is scanning messages for “unsubscribe” links and making them easier for you to find right up at the top.